Habberlabber/Cabana-Assignment/README.md

 #### Gulp Autoprefixer

-Gulp autoprefixer is used to make the styling job easier, and improje browser compatibility.
+Gulp autoprefixer is used to make the styling job easier, and improve browser compatibility.

 ### Bootstrap

 I chose to use bootstrap for this assignment, since it is the framework mentioned in the assignment documentation i have the most experience with.
-Another option i have more experience with would be UIKIT.
+Another option i have more experience with would be [UIKIT](https://getuikit.com).

 ### jQuery